kruize/benchmarks/AI-MLbenchmarks/ttm/ReadMe.md

 - Update `list_datasets` to use only "weather", "electricity" in both `ttm_benchmarking_512_96.ipynb` and `ttm_benchmarking_1024_96.ipynb`
 - Run the ipynb scripts for benchmarking.

+# Attributions

+This project uses the following resources:

+1. **[ibm-granite](https://github.com/ibm-granite/granite-tsfm.git)** - Used Jupyter notebook images, which were then converted into Kubernetes jobs and executed.